ultraleap/PlayRecorder/README.md

 ## Disclaimers
 PlayRecorder is licensed under [Apache 2.0](LICENSE).

-PlayRecorder is not actively maintained or managed, and provided as is.
+PlayRecorder is not (currently) actively maintained or managed, and provided as is.
+This is mostly a research focused passion project.
 Changes and fixes have no ETA.

 Although unlikely, features and names of types may change between commits/versions.
 If you record files in one version of PlayRecorder, use the same version to play it back or you may encounter errors.